Philosophical analysis: Method of analysis

 A famous example of conceptual analysis at its best is given by Bertrand Russell in his theory of descriptions.
-Russell attempted to analyze propositions that involved definite descriptions (such as "The tallest spy"), which pick out a unique individual, and indefinite descriptions (such as "a spy"), which pick out a set of individuals.
-Take Russell's analysis of definite descriptions as an example.
-Superficially, definite descriptions have the standard subject-predicate form of a proposition.
-For example, "The present king of France is bald" appears to be predicating "baldness" of the subject "the present king of France".
+Russell attempted to analyze propositions that involved definite descriptions, which pick out a unique individual (such as "The tallest spy"), and indefinite descriptions, which pick out a set of individuals (such as "a spy").
+In his analysis of definite descriptions, superficially, these descriptions have the standard subject-predicate form of a proposition: thus "The present king of France is bald" appears to be predicating "baldness" of the subject, "the present king of France".
 However, Russell noted that this is problematic, because there is no present king of France (France is no longer a monarchy).
 Normally, to decide whether a proposition of the standard subject-predicate form is true or false, one checks whether the subject is in the extension of the predicate.
 The proposition is then true if and only if the subject is in the extension of the predicate.
 The problem is that there is no present king of France, so the present king of France cannot be found on the list of bald things or non-bald things.
 So, it would appear that the proposition expressed by "The present king of France is bald" is neither true nor false.
 However, analyzing the relevant concepts and propositions, Russell proposed that what definite descriptions really express are not propositions of the subject-predicate form, but rather they express existentially quantified propositions.
 Thus, "The present king of France" is analyzed, according to Russell's theory of descriptions, as "There exists an individual who is currently the king of France, there is only one such individual, and that individual is bald."
 Now one can determine the truth value of the proposition.
-Indeed, it is false, because it is not the case that there exists a unique individual who is currently the king of France and is bald—since there is no present king of France (Bertolet 1999).
+Indeed, it is false, because it is not the case that there exists a unique individual who is currently the king of France and is bald, since there is no present king of France.